openstack/osprofiler/README.rst

     that just calls **profiler.start()** & **profiler.stop()** methods.

   * Every call of **profiler.start()** & **profiler.stop()** sends to
     **collector** 1 message.
-It means that every trace point crates 2 records in collector. *(more about collector & records later)*
+It means that every trace point creates 2 records in the collector. *(more about collector & records later)*

   * Nested trace points are supported.
-Sample below, works and will produce 2 trace points:
+The sample below produces 2 trace points:

       .. parsed-literal::